YankyJayChris/react-dragster/README.md

 - 🚀 Lightweight and performant
 - 🎯 Smooth drag-and-drop animations with visual feedback
 - 📦 Built with TypeScript for excellent type safety
-- 🎨 Customizable styling with sensible defaults
+- 🎨 Customizable styling with sensible defaults (supports Tailwind CSS and custom CSS)
 - 🔄 Real-time position tracking
 - 💡 Simple and intuitive API
 - ⚛️ Compatible with React 19